Scholars, scientists, students, and community members gather on the campus of Simon's

 Rock to explore and discuss the fascinating world of neuroscience and neuropsychology.

 The LaBerge Mind & Brain Speaker Series is free and open to the public.
-The 2018-2019 program
+The 2018-2019

-will highlight the study and practice of neuroscience in the Berkshire community.
+program highlights the study and practice of neuroscience in the Berkshire community.

-significant contributions to the understanding of consciousness.
+to make significant contributions to the understanding of consciousness.

 Andrew J. Gerber, MD, PhD, is medical director and CEO of the Austen Riggs Center

 and an associate clinical professor in the Division of Child and Adolescent Psychiatry